 - The Texas Department of Transportation, a component of the State of Texas, which is included in the governmental and proprietary funds.
 The Texas Department of Transportation constitutes 99.9 percent of the expenditures for the State Highway Fund, a major governmental fund.
-The Texas Department of Transportation also constitutes 50.4 percent of the assets of the governmental activities. - The University of Texas System, a component of the State of Texas, which constitutes 73.3 percent of the assets of the Colleges and Universities, a major enterprise fund.
-The University of Texas System also constitutes 58.8 percent of the assets of the business-type activities.
+The Texas Department of Transportation also constitutes 57.7 percent of the assets of the governmental activities. - The University of Texas System, a component of the State of Texas, which constitutes 72.8 percent of the assets of the Colleges and Universities, a major enterprise fund.
+The University of Texas System also constitutes 59.8 percent of the assets of the business-type activities. - The Texas Lottery Commission, a component of the State of Texas, whose Lottery Fund is a major enterprise fund that constitutes 21.0 percent of the operating revenues of the business-type activities.

-SAO Report No. 23-318
+SAO Report No. 24-317